Raghul-PK/Buildd-PK/README.md

 **All my learnings while building this app comes here;**

 **UI/UX**
 1. Inspired from Google's Read Along and LinkedIn.
-However, the overall Poor look quality might be attributed to the person who coded this project (me)
+However, the overall Poor look quality might be attributed to the person who built this project (me)
 2. Idea is to create lots of interactive touch-points for the user to learn actively instead of just passive consuming

 **New Feature (added)**